 1. What is the typical length of a coaching session?

 A coaching session typically lasts between 45 and 60 minutes.
-Depending on the coaching style and the preferences of both the client and the coach, the duration may vary.
+Depending on the type of coaching and the preferences of both the client and the coach, the duration may vary.
 Depending on the needs and goals of the customer, some coaches might also provide shorter or longer sessions.

 2. How often should I schedule coaching sessions?

-The aims and desires of the client determine how frequently coaching sessions are held.
+Your client’s goals determine how frequently you’ll have coaching sessions with them.
 Clients typically meet with their coaches once or twice a week.
 However, based on their availability and preferred working speed, some customers may choose to meet with their coaches more or less regularly.

 3. Is it possible to change the coaching schedule once it’s been set?